ubinexus/sonic-utilities/doc/Command-Reference.md

 This command is used to perform incremental update of ACL rule table.
 This command gets existing rules from Config DB and compares with rules specified in input file and performs corresponding modifications.

-With respect to DATA ACLs, the command does not assume that new dataplane ACLs can be inserted in betweeen by shifting existing ACLs in all ASICs.
+With respect to DATA ACLs, the command does not assume that new dataplane ACLs can be inserted in between by shifting existing ACLs in all ASICs.
 Therefore, this command performs a full update on dataplane ACLs.
 With respect to control plane ACLs, this command performs an incremental update.
 If we assume that "file1.json" is the already loaded ACL rules file and if "file2.json" is the input file that is passed as parameter for this command, the following requirements are valid for the input file.
 1) First copy the file1.json to file2.json.